liquid8796/ProBot/README.md

-Good Bot for Pro Team
+A new gereration BOT for PRO (Beta testing)